sinak/sinak.github.com/_posts/2014-06-23-statement-on-unlocking.md

 excerpt:
 ---

-It's been well over a year since I started advocating for a bill to reverse the Librarian of Congress's decision to remove a DMCA anti-circumvention exemption for cellphone unlocking.
+It's been well over a year since I started advocating for Congress to reverse a controversial decision by the Librarian  to remove an anti-circumvention exemption for cellphone unlocking.
 While other advocates and I had to retract support from the version of the bill that passed in the House, we thankfully now are one step closer to a better bill.

-### Statement on the Senate Judiciary’s amended unlocking bill
+### Full statement

 We’ve got an exciting unlocking update, and one that restores — at least a little bit — our faith in democracy.